 However that's probably more than enough to ensure chips for China's strategic national security and defense needs.

-Depends on what you classify as useless.
-Russia has no problem demolishing Ukraine using domestic 160nm+ chips and vacuum tubes.
+They aren't making any laptops or smartphones, but Russia has no problem demolishing Ukraine using weapons powered by domestic 160nm-350nm chips and vacuum tubes.

 So 5nm should be more than enough for cutting edge defense applications.